TissueEngineeringLab/MyoFInDer/docs/installation.markdown

 Once Python is installed, you can **double-check the installation** by running again `python --version`.

-## 1.2 Installation of Cellen-Tellen using the Windows installer
+## 1.2 Installation of MyoFInDer using the Windows installer

 For convenience, **a very basic installer is provided for Windows users**.
 It requires a compatible version of Python to be installed, as described in the